tgirke/GEN242/content/en/assignments/Projects/project_data.md

 If needed one can modify existing workflow steps in a pre-populated `SYSargsList` object, and potentially already executed WF, with the `replaceStep(sal) <-` replacement function.
 The following gives an example where step number 3 in a `SYSargsList` (sal) object will be updated with modified or new code.
 Note, this is a generalized example where the user needs to insert the code lines and also adjust the values assigned to the arguments: `step_name` and `dependency`.
+Additional details on this topic are available in the corresponding section of `systemPipeR`'s introductory tutorial [here](https://girke.bioinformatics.ucr.edu/GEN242/tutorials/systempiper/systempiper/#adding-steps-to-a-workflow).

 ```r
 replaceStep(sal, step=3) <- LineWise(